kekeandzeyu/cs61c-materials/README.md

 In this repository, I've packed all the detailed solutions of labs, homework and projects in CS61C.
 Solutions of projects are implemented by myself.

 Want to know more about my notes taken during studying CS61C?
-Please visit the [link](https://csstudy.pages.dev/) and click on Python Programming topic for more!
+Please visit the [link](https://csstudy.pages.dev/) and click on Computer Architecture topic for more!

 ## 2 Content